MaxHastings/Kolo_Game/README.md

-An example of a basic platformer (Mario-like) game made with GDevelop.
+An experimental basic platformer game starring Kolo's faces as the enemies.
+Made with GDevelop game engine.